adelego/dev.to-articles/blog-posts/cdk-scheduler-presentation/cdk-scheduler-presentation.md

 canonical_url:
 ---

-# A serverless solution to precise scheduling
+# A serverless solution to just-in-time scheduling

 TLDR; We published a CDK construct to schedule events precisely.
 Documentation is available on [the project's github](https://github.com/guiyom-e/cdk-scheduler)

 When I worked on a serverless CMS with Guillaume, we had to find a way to schedule an event (publishing a new article) at a precise time with serverless tools.
 AWS doesn't offer a built-in service to do so.
-We found straight-forward options but none are cost-effective and precise.
+We found straight-forward options but none as precise as we wished.
 We came up with a solution of our own.
 We published a CDK construct for you to add our solution to your stack without boilerplate.